How to Set Up ShipStation Shipping on WooCommerce

 Get live ShipStation rates on your store

 ShipStation already runs your fulfillment.
 The one piece it leaves out on WooCommerce is the checkout, the spot where your buyers still need a real price before they’ll commit.
-Install the free ShipStation shipping plugin from WordPress.org (rated 5.0 out of 5 across 15 reviews), connect your v2 API key and secret, and quote a real rate to confirm it works.
+Install the free version of the ShipStation shipping plugin from WordPress.org, connect your v2 API key, and quote a rate to confirm it works.
 When you’re ready for labels, tracking, multi-box packing, and bulk fulfillment inside WooCommerce, that’s all in ShipStation Shipping PRO.